Preparing your code for use on NeSI's new HPC platform

 module load PrgEnv-cray/6.0.10 |

-NA | no Cray compiler on Mahuika milan nodes |
+NA | no Cray compiler on Mahuika Milan nodes |

 module load craype-hugepages*M |